nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 outputs = {}
 ```

-You need to adjust the input and output variables to follow the the parameter declaration of the process you are developing.
+You need to adjust the input and output variables to match the parameter declaration of the process you are developing.

-To reference a file in a input parameter definition, use a dictionary with the `id` key to point to a file in the `project_dir`.
+To reference a file in an input parameter definition, use a dictionary with the `id` key to point to a file in the `project_dir`.
 ```python
 inputs = {
     "study_area": {"id": "test_shape_gp_1.gpkg"},